 They don't want to make tough decisions.

-They want to sit and they want to go to the Senate and House dining rooms and smoke cigars and and talk about the stupid people that are living in this country that make the America great.
+They want to sit and they want to go to the Senate and House dining rooms and smoke cigars and talk about the stupid people that are living in this country that make the America great.

-They they they're so out of touch.
+They're so out of touch.

-Where they they they just get out of touch a lot of these people with the people that work hard, make this country great, play by the rules, provide the goods and services that we all want, need and desire.
+I see it here in D.C. too, where they just get out of touch a lot of these people with the people that work hard, make this country great, play by the rules, provide the goods and services that we all want, need, and desire.

 They build the country.

-They built this country, and they they they seem so out of touch with what the lives of most people are really like.
+And they seem so out of touch with what the lives of most people are really like.

 Government is not the answer to our problems.